Cauliflower Rice Tabbouleh (Low Carb | Vegan | Gluten-Free)

 - In a large frying pan, heat 1 tbsp olive oil and add 1 tsp minced garlic and cauliflower rice.
 Stirring frequently, cook until the cauliflower rice is tender, about 5 minutes.
 Set aside and allow to cool for 5-10 minutes.

-- In a large salad/mixing bowl, mix together the cucumber, tomatoes, parsley, mint, garlic, 3 tbsp olive oil, lemon juice, salt and pepper.
+- In a large salad/mixing bowl, mix together the cucumber, tomatoes, parsley, mint, garlic, remaining olive oil, lemon juice, salt and pepper.

-- Add in the cooled cauliflower rice, and mix, until everything is well incorporated.
+- Add in the cooled cauliflower rice, and throughly mix all the ingredients well together.

 - Cover and refrigerate for at least 2 hours.